kubeflow/community/proposals/new-project-join-process.md

 - Supporting project add-ons.

 ## Proposal
-The process for donation is intended to be simple but thorough.
+The process to join the Kubeflow Ecosystem is intended to be simple but thorough.

-Project owners or maintainers will apply for donation by following a four step process.
+Project owners or maintainers will apply to join by following a four step process.

 The process is outlined in six steps: